inphinit/inphinit-php-proxy/README.md

 ]);
 ```

-A example for disable SSL verify (for local tests):
+An example to disable SSL verification (for local testing, don't use in a production environment):

 ```php
 $proxy->setOptions('curl', [